ellenkoenig/github-recommender/README.md

 github-recommender
 ==================

-Berlin Geekettes Hackathon project to recommend interesting open source projects to GitHub users based on their interests
+Berlin Geekettes Hackathon project to recommend interesting open source projects to GitHub users based on their interests.
+This works, but right now only on a limited (random) selection of a few tousand repos.
+Please keep in mind this is a hack, so the code is neither particularly robust, clean or pretty. ;)

+A live demo is here: http://github-recommender.herokuapp.com/

+Written by Lina, Julia & Ellen (@ellen_koenig)

 Hints
 ---------